-Recognizing the strong relationship between the health of parents and the health of their infants, the Maternity Program is a comprehensive care management program designed to support Blue Shield of California Promise Health Plan members and their partners before, during, and after pregnancy with a goal of improved health outcomes for parents and their infants.
+We recognize the strong relationship between the health of parents and the health of their infants.
+Our Maternity Program is a comprehensive care management program.
+We support Blue Shield of California Promise Health Plan members and their partners: before, during, and after pregnancy.

 The Maternity Program offers: